james-horbury/texview/README.md

-# TexView: The OpenGL Texture Viewer
+# TexView: The OpenGL Texture Viewing Tool

 This project began as an adaptation of some exercises in the introductory sections of [learnopengl.com](https://learnopengl.com/Getting-started/Coordinate-Systems), by [Joey DeVries](https://github.com/JoeyDeVries).
 It evolved into an attempt at creating a simple texture viewer allowing a technical artist to preview textures and